nizzaneela/Programming_error_explanation/README.md

     # return the likelihoods
     return n_tau_p/1100, n_tau_1c/1100
 ```
-The equations for the Bayes factors can be written in terms of the likelihoods and posterior probabilities.
+The Bayes factor equation can be written in terms of the likelihoods and posterior probabilities.
 ```
 def compute_bfs(p_tau_p_given_i1, p_tau_1c_given_i1, posteriors):
      bf = 0.25*p_tau_p_given_i1**2*sum(posteriors)/(0.5*p_tau_1c_given_i1*sum(posteriors[:2]))
      return bf
 ```
-Repeatedly resampling the likelihoods and computing the Bayes factors then provides a distribution of results that can be expected from replicating the analysis.
+Repeatedly resampling the likelihoods and computing the Bayes factors then provides a distribution of results that would be expected from replicating the analysis.
 ```
 unconstrained_posteriors = np.array([1.68, 80.85, 10.32, 0.92])/100 # from Table 1
 results = []